remihb/stk-code/NETWORKING.md

 If you want to see flags and readable names of countries in the above views, you need to initialize `v(server database version)_countries` table, check [this script](tools/generate-countries-table.py).

-For IPv4 and online ID ban list, player reports or IP mapping, you need to create one yourself:
+For IPv4 and online ID ban list, player reports or IP mapping (in case your server doesn't communicate with STK addons server, which can do IP mapping instead of your server), you need to create one yourself:
 ```sql
 CREATE TABLE ip_ban
 (